usnistgov/ThreeBodyTB.jl/README.md

 Code for accurate and efficient electronic structure calculations using tight-binding (TB), including three-body interactions.
 Run TB calculations with nearly DFT (pbesol) accuracy in seconds, using a pre-fit and tested model for most elemental or binary systems.
+NEW: ternary coefficients for most common ternary systems are available.

 Or fit your own coefficients!